Certified Bail Recovery Agent Training

 - Complete firearms training (this is a separate class).
 All applicants must take firearms training from a Criminal Justice Training Commission (CJTC) firearms training instructor and be certified through CJTC.
 You will meet our trainer in the 32hr Field Operations class.

-- Submit application, fingerprint card, proof of pre-license training and fee to the Department of Licensing.
+- Submit application, fingerprints, proof of pre-license training and fee to the Department of Licensing.

 - Pass an exam covering the training topics.
 DOL will schedule your exam at the location you choose within 3 weeks of receiving your paid application.
 See Exams for more info.